Don’t lose sight of your brand’s ‘why’_

 Relate or become irrelevant.

 Why is a why so important?
 Simon Sinek discusses it in his book Start with Why.
 He explains how every company knows what they do (their product/service and industry), they know how they do it ( their unique differentiators, value proposition and values), but many fall short on communicating their why.
 They struggle to articulate their purpose and beliefs.
-That is, what gets them out of bed in a morning (besides making money) and as such they struggle to show consumers why they should give a damn about them.
+That is, what gets them out of bed in a morning (besides making money) and as such they struggle to show consumers why they should care.

 Simon Sinek discusses and summarises everything around this nicely in his TedTalk.